 Congress : a particular congress; especially : the congress of the United States that includes the Senate and the House of Representatives

-2 : a formal meeting of delegates for discussion and usually action on some question
+2 : a formal meeting of delegates for discussion and action : conference

 2a : the supreme legislative body of a nation and especially a republic b capitalized : the legislative branch of the United States government; specifically : the U.S. House of Representatives

 What made you want to look up congress?
 Please tell us where you read or heard it (including the quote, if possible).